Meet our Instructors

 Jen Swan

-Youth.
 Jen Swan is a teaching artist and mural painter.
 A graduate of the Rhode Island School of Design, she currently teaches classes for the Worcester Art Museum, Worcester Center for Crafts, Listening Wellness Center and as a Cultural Partner.
 Making connections between art and nature has inspired collaborations with the Audubon and EcoTarium.
 Her recent paintings explore art and ecology as she portrays the web of interrelationships in our environment.
 Through plein air landscapes and wildlife studies, she wishes to creatively propose new possibilities for coexistence, sustainability and healing.

 Brianna Ko